mouazAlkhodari/MineSweeper-java-with-Material-Desgin/README.md

 # MineSweeper Material Desgin
 > Built With Java,
 > Used IntelliJ IDE
-> and JavaFX for the gui
+> and JavaFX for the GUI

-A new Material-Designed Minesweeper Game that contains alot of new features such as Shields, Multiplayer, New rules and more
+A new Material-Designed Minesweeper Game that contains alot of awesome features such as Shields, Multiplayer, New rules and more

 ## Developed By:
 * [Kareem Dabbeet](https://github.com/KareemDa)
 * [Mouaz AlKhoudari](https://github.com/mhz1990)
 * [Omar Alshallah](https://github.com/Omar-Sh1)

-All of us studnig ITE at Damascus Univercity
+All of us studying ITE
 # Download:
 ### Game: [download game from here](https://goo.gl/NKL8Dz)
 #### Source Code: just clone or download the repo